 ‘Dreams of a Homeland’ is the result of spending extended periods of time in northern Iraq and Syria with the Kurdish people striving for recognition in the region.

-His work has been exhibited widely including at Foam gallery in Amsterdam, Foto8 in London and The Gallery of Photography in Dublin.
-The National Portrait Gallery London holds three of his artworks in their permanent collection.
+His pictures have been exhibited widely at institutions such as The Getty Gallery London, Foam Gallery Amsterdam and The National Portrait Gallery London.
 He is represented by Panos Pictures in London and holds a degree in Documentary Photography from the University of Wales Newport.